Article

 Behavior Driven Development (BDD) is a methodology that emphasizes meeting the business needs of the software.
 It evolved from test-driven development or TDD, and BDD uses a domain-specific language and a fixed syntax for developing tests.

-What is behavior-driven development?
+What is BDD Testing?

 Behavior-Driven Development, or BDD, grew out of Test-Driven Development (TDD).
 TDD aims to create clean, simple code that satisfies the requirements with no or minimal code bloat.
 In TDD, the aim is to generate code that passes your tests rather than to try to meet your needs directly.